Moving with Us in 4 Easy Steps!

-Much of Chelsea and neighbouring Knightsbridge is still owned by Earl Cadogan, through the Cadogan Estates.
+Much of Chelsea and neighbouring Knightsbridge is owned by Earl Cadogan, through the Cadogan Estates.

 Dig deep is the mantra here.
 Prime residential real estate does not come cheap.
-There are over 1100 homes for sale at an average cost of £2,044,527.
+In fact, very little that is for sale is under the £1,000,000 mark.

 Many of the high-end homes are in demand with overseas buyers, particularly Americans and they are willing to pay the massive price tags these homes demand.